Operation Vulcan: Allies

 By this time 18th Army Group was created, commanded by General Sir Harold Alexander and came under General Dwight D. Eisenhower, Commander-in-Chief Allied Forces Headquarters (AFHQ).
 Allied aircraft had been moved forward to the recently captured airfields in Eastern Tunisia by Eighth Army to prevent the aerial supply of Axis troops in North Africa.
 In Operation Flax the Allied air forces successfully cut off Axis supplies, and gained control of the air.

 Following their breakthrough at Wadi Akarit, Eighth Army troops pushed along the coastal plain of Eastern Tunisia and took Sfax on 10 April and Sousse two days later.
 Patrols met advance guards of U. S. II Corps on the Gabes road and linked up the Allied lines.
 An attack by the British 6th Armoured and the US 34th Infantry divisions took the Fondouk Pass on the same day, followed by Kairouan.

 By April 13, the Allied line faced the Axis who were now concentrated in North-eastern Tunisia from Enfidaville on the Southeast facing the Eighth Army, Pont Du Fahs and Medjez El Bab to Sedjenane facing the First Army.
 Meanwhile with victory in Tunisia only a matter of months if not weeks, Patton passed command of US II Corps to General Omar Bradley as the former began planning for America's contribution to the invasion of Italy.

 Anderson was able to turn his full attention to the orders he had received from Alexander to prepare the large-scale attack, scheduled for 22 April, to gain Tunis code named Operation Vulcan.

-For Vulcan, Alexander shifted his attack from the narrow bottleneck at the south to the broad western side, where British, American, and French troops could manouver in unison.
+For Vulcan, Alexander shifted his attack from the narrow bottleneck at the south to the broad western side, where British, American, and French troops could maneuver in unison.
 Three divisions of the Eighth Army were transferred to the First Army while US II Corps had 100,000 men moved 150 miles north, passing through the British First Army to the Beja road which ran to Bizerte.